norishigefukushima/iqanearlossless/README.md

 ```
 source_image/kodim(image number).png
 ```
-Source images are lossress compressed by OptiPNG.
+Source images are losslessly compressed by OptiPNG.

 ## compression image
 The distorted images are contained in the following directory.